forsaken-heart24/Samsung-Additional-Features/floating_features.md

 ### 08. Enable Drawer Clearer Contrast/Live Blur
 > [!NOTE]
 > - Live Blur requires proper system support to make it working.
-> - Hop into our chats if you want the live blur.
+> - Hop into our chats if you want the true live blur.
+> - might have performance issues if you enable this feature on lower or an good mid-ranger
 ```
 <SEC_FLOATING_FEATURE_GRAPHICS_SUPPORT_3D_SURFACE_TRANSITION_FLAG>TRUE</SEC_FLOATING_FEATURE_GRAPHICS_SUPPORT_3D_SURFACE_TRANSITION_FLAG>
 ```